isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-edit-topics.md

 ---
 title: Edit topics in the Web Editor
-description: Edit topics in the web editor of AEM Guides.
-Know various editing features to modify your topic files in the web editor.
+description: Learn to edit topics in the web editor.
+Know about various editing features to modify your topic files in AEM Guides.
 exl-id: 9950df78-09bd-433a-891d-0d689bb0c2e4
 ---
 # Edit topics in the Web Editor {#id2056B040VUI}